Kilt, Buchanan Antique tartan

 The kilt

-The Buchanan was one of my very first kilts, a '4-yard economy kilt' bought online from a no longer existing kilt shop in Glasgow, Tartan Wear Direct.
+One of my first kilts, a '4-yard economy kilt' bought online from a no longer existing kilt shop in Glasgow, Tartan Wear Direct.

-The length is 21", and should I order it today, I should like it 1-2 inches longer.
-With 21" the kilt must sit low, if it shall not be way too short, what it is on some pictures.
-But this cheap kilt is indestructible, it seems.
-So, I keep wearing it.
+The length is 21", and should I order the kilt today, it should be 1-2 inches longer.
+If it shall not be way too short, what it is on some pictures, it must sit low.
+But this cheap kilt being indestructible, I keep wearing it.
 The tartan is one of my absolute favourites.

-Pictures are from Switzerland, Spain, Italy and "just around the corner".
-The winters 2011 and 2012 were extremely cold.
-In periods temperatures were down at -12C or 10F and sometimes lower than that, which you'll see on some of the pictures.
+33 pictures from Switzerland, Spain, Italy and "just around the corner".
+The winters 2011 and 2012 were extremely cold - which you'll see on some of the pictures.
+Even at low temperatures, you can wear a kilt with bare knees, but to avoid a lot of "but-aren't-you-cold?" questions, tights/pantyhose or leggings can come in handy.